ahkmunna/validator/README.md

 unique_column_2 is passed with a value so the validator will ignore the form request value and compare the field with the given value, It is useful sometimes, you can give a field name that not exist in the form request but in the database table.

-###case 3
+###Use case 3
 Check uniqueness with exception:

     $rules = array(
         'field_name' => 'composite_unique:table, unique_column_1, unique_column_2, unique_column_3, 1',
     );

 The last parameter is a primary key of the table that row will be ignored.
-Useful for update operation
+Useful for update operation.